 Here's the trick that has actually made warm lemon water doable for me, an average human with small children: lemon juice ice cubes!

 It saves so much time and effort in the long run if I squeeze several lemons at once and freeze the lemon juice into ice cubes.
-Pop the cubes out of the tray and store them in a Ziploc bag in the freezer.
+After they’re frozen, pop the cubes out of the tray and store them in a plastic storage bag in the freezer.

-In the am, grab a cube and fill your cup the rest of the way with warm water.
-The cube melts in a flash, leaving you with not-too-hot lemon water that’s sippable right away – all without the mess.
+In the morning, grab a cube, and fill your cup the rest of the way with warm water.
+The cube melts in a flash, leaving you with warm and comforting lemon water that's sippable right away—with very little effort and without the mess.

 I often see that when my clients opt for a mug of warm lemon water instead of the coffee first thing, they not only feel more energized and alert (thanks to the lemon’s citric acid), but also they find they don’t want or need as much coffee as they did before.
 Intrigued?
 Here are 4 more reasons to give it a shot!